 Shilpashree Jagannathan

-Shilpashree Jagannathan is a producer with CBC News Network in Toronto and a contributor to CBC Hamilton.
+Shilpashree Jagannathan is a producer with CBC News Network in Toronto and a casual reporter with CBC Hamilton.
 She has worked as a business journalist in India and as a corporate investigator, researching publicly traded Indian companies.
 She moved to Canada in 2021.
-She enjoys spending weekends birdwatching on trails around Hamilton and Toronto’s wetlands with her two children, a one-year-old border collie, and her wildlife photographer partner.
-She can be reached at Shilpashree.jagannathan@cbc.ca
+She can be reached at Shilpashree.jagannathan@cbc.ca.

 Latest from Shilpashree Jagannathan